 - Understand the source of any links (geographically)

 Using our backlink checker tool, you can learn more about the websites connecting to yours and their authority.
-Check them out to see if your backlinks are passing any link juice to your website.
+Do this to see if your backlinks are passing any link juice to your website.

 You enter your domain into the search window on Majestic and move on from there.
 This tool provides a wealth of information, such as details on: